eyaldar/save-to-pocket-extension/README.md

-# Pocket Saver Chrome Extension
+# Save to Pocket Chrome Extension

 A Chrome extension that allows you to save web pages to Pocket with tag support.
 The extension provides a streamlined interface for saving and tagging articles, with smart tag suggestions based on your existing Pocket tags.

 ## Features

-- **Quick Save**: Save the current page to Pocket with one click
+- **Quick Save**: Save the current page to Pocket with one click or keyboard shortcut
 - **Smart Tag Suggestions**:
   - Suggests tags based on your existing Pocket tags
   - Shows domain-based suggestions